OUR PARTNERSHIP BEGAN IN OCTOBER 2016 WITH A ‘RIVERS OF THE WORLD’ PROJECT.

 After catching up on sleep, we were greeted by a group of extremely welcoming Sierra Leoneans who had planned a jam-packed welcome weekend to immerse us in their culture.
 Locals gave up their weekend and together we explored local museums, parks, churches and restaurants.
 We soon learnt that Freetown is one of the most exciting and energizing cities in the world.
 The atmosphere was electric: happy faces greeted us around every bustling corner.
 It is incomparable in the sense that we have nothing like it in England or Europe as every corner you turn feels like a new story or photo opportunity.
 The things we saw on a day to day basis was like watching a two-week long movie.
 The hospitality was tremendous.

 You could tell that all they wanted was for us to return with a great experience of their city.
 The stories they told us about their city and the way in which they were just constantly happy to relive experiences about the good times and quite upsettingly the bad times, was amazing.
 Just after spending two days with this very warm and welcoming group of people, we knew this was going to be a fantastic trip.

 After an amazing opening weekend, teachers from Hull all split up and travelled to various schools around the city of Freetown.
 I headed to Albert Academy: Winifred Holtby Academy’s partner and this is where I spent most of my week.

-Pupils hung on to every word each teacher said.
-When a teacher explained something to the pupils, you could hear a pin drop.
-When the pupils were writing down answers their hands would fly in the air when complete to show they were ready to move on.
-The atmosphere around the school was tangible as all pupils really were just trying 110%.
+Students hung on to every word each teacher said.
+When a teacher explained something, you could hear a pin drop.
+When the students were writing down answers their hands would fly in the air when complete to show they were ready to move on.
+The atmosphere around the school was tangible as all students really were just trying 110%.